kamilburda/batcher/docs/sections/Customizing-Export.md

 ### Available fields

-You can choose the fields from the dropdown list displayed when clicking on the text entry or you can type the fields manually.
+You can choose the fields from the dropdown list displayed when clicking on the text entry, or you can type the fields manually.

 **Number**